Up Late, Reading Whitman

 and leave his workshop with its wall of ham radios,

-all the antennas sprouting like corn
+antennas sprouting like corn

 along the edge of his roof, and the frequencies that pull

-voices through the air.
+a million voices through

 not to think of you there,